Not sure where to eat north of Boston? Start with this roundup of forty of our favorite North Shore eateries, organized by different cuisines.

 Nightshade Noodle Bar

 The space is almost as seductive as the food at Rachel Miller’s Lynn restaurant, which entices diners with a heady blend of scent, texture, and flavor.
-The menu changes frequently based on what is seasonal and fresh, but you’ll most assuredly find dishes like homemade egg noodles tossed with caramelized garlic sauce, peanuts, and Thai basil, then topped with shredded beef or mushrooms; the curried beef in betel leaves, the luscious bone marrow fried rice, and a selection of “Viet-Cajun.”
+There is no set menu: Miller, recently short-listed for a James Beard Award, concocts and ever-shifting array of dishes according to diners’ tastes, basing her creations what is seasonal and fresh.
+Making regular appearances, though, are dishes like homemade egg noodles tossed with caramelized garlic sauce, peanuts, and Thai basil, then topped with shredded beef or mushrooms; the curried beef in betel leaves, the luscious bone marrow fried rice, and a selection of “Viet-Cajun.”
 Everything is all inflected with Miller’s signature mix of Vietnamese flavors.